 Other creative ideas for PR campaigns

-While press releases are great for getting media coverage, startups and existing businesses also need to be creative with their PR campaigns.
+It’s true that press releases are great for getting media coverage.
+Even so, startups and existing businesses also need to be creative with their PR campaigns.

 1) Free stuff

-Regardless of who they are and what industry they are in, people are always drawn to anything free.
-Distributing unique merchandise that fits the brand to any media outlet, from journalists to influencers, is an effective way to build brand recognition.
+Regardless of who they are and what industry they are in, people always find anything free appealing.
+Distributing unique merchandise that aligns the brand to a media outlet is an effective way to build brand recognition.

 2) Guest posting

-Approaching publications read by a company’s target audience by offering insight and analysis of anything related to the industry is another way to develop a relationship with media outlets.
-Not only are companies reaching out to their existing listeners/customers, but they are also able to branch out to potential listeners through the other publications.
+Podcasters should always approach publications read by a company’s target audience by offering insight and analysis into the industry.
+This is another way to develop a relationship with media outlets.
+With a guest posting strategy, not only can you build your network but you can also win potential listeners over by connecting with the audience from a different publication.

-Providing expert insight on big new stories will also get journalists and various media outlets interested in what companies what to say.
-They are always looking for sources, and by offering insight and advice, it is another excellent way to get press coverage.
+Providing expert insight on big new stories will also get journalists interested in what companies want to say.
+Journalists are always looking for new sources.
+By offering insight and advice, you can win journalists over and earn press coverage.

 3) Social media chat

-Internet forums and social media chats are becoming the new way to communicate with followers in real-time.
-If companies have something to share that they think will engage with their audience or people reading said forums, starting a chat of any social media platform will get people engaged and get them to go directly to their website possibly.
+Internet forums and social media chats are becoming the new way to communicate with followers in real time.
+This is useful when companies have something to share.
+Especially if this is something that they think will engage with their audience or people reading said forums.
+Starting a chat on any social media platform will get people engaged.
+This will also get them to go directly to the company website.